Catherin2/web-project/README.md

 # web-project
-website built with React.js, TypeScript, and BootStrap
+website built with HTML5, CSS3 AND JAVASCRIPT.